root-foundation/root/README.md

 We can also see this in the context of startups: a great founder makes moves that can't neatly be categorized into product, design, engineering, brand, marketing, etc. Their moves exist in a fluid _space_ that contains exponentially more possibilities than the possibilities in any sub-activity.

 This means that each activity is _exponentially_ more complex than its sub-activities, so complexity increases _superexponentially_ as we climb the tree.

-In other words, the space of possible moves doesn’t just grow as we go up the tree, it _accelerates_.
+> In case you aren't familiar with exponential / superexponential growth rates, we recommend reading [our primer](GrowthRatePrimer.md).

 ## Example: creating a company